avramlavinsky/simple-data-binding/README.md

 Two-way data-binding is a powerful tool.
 Ideally, it can eliminate selectors and direct DOM references entirely, leading to code which is far more concise and better organized.
 </p>
 <p>
 Two-way data-binding has been a key selling point for many JavaScript frameworks, but it shouldn't be sufficient justification for adopting a framework.
-Frameworks are increasingly complex, short-lived, and weighty.
+Frameworks have their costs.
+They are increasingly complex, short-lived, and weighty.
 The Simple Data Binding project provides a very different kind of two-way data-binding solution.
 </p>

 <h2>requirements:</h2>